bsc-loca/SafeDM/tb/README.md

 # Test-bench

-This folder contains all the files needed to execute a test bench for the SafeDE module.
-The file `apb_lightlock_tb.vhd` is the top VHDL design.
-In this file the top of SafeDE is instantiated and all its inputs are simulated.
+This folder contains all the files needed to execute a test bench for the SafeDM module.
+The file `apb_SafeDM_tb.vhd` is the top VHDL design.
+In this file the top of SafeDM is instantiated and all its inputs are simulated.

-In the `inst_count_sim.vhd` file, a component that randomly generates the `inct` inputs of SafeDE is defined.
-All the statistics that the SafeDE module calculates are also derived in the top `apb_lightlock_tb.vhd`, and later they are compared with those read from the SafeDE module through the APB bus.
+In the `input_sim.vhd` file, a component that randomly generates the inputs for SafeDM (instructions and registers) is defined.
+The input_sim module also have two inputs for synchronizing the simulated registers and instructions as if both cores where executing the same.

-The test-bench passes provided that all the results read from the bus coincide with those calculated in the top.
-And also if the staggering keeps at every moment within the expected limits.
+The test-bench passes provided that the cycles where there is lack of diversity coincides more or less with the cycles in which both synchronization (registers and instructions) signals where high.